Masahide Kanayama: Diplomatic career

 After World War II, he succeeded Harada as Minister Chargé d'Affairs at the Vatican, remaining there until 1952.
-His next overseas post was as Councilor of Embassy in the Philippines.
+His next overseas post was as counsellor at the Embassy in the Philippines.
 This was followed by three years as Consul-General in Hawaii from 1954 to 1957.
-Afterwards, he was appointed for four years as Director general of the European Oceanic Bureau at the Foreign Office.
+Afterwards, he was appointed for four years as director general of the European Oceanic Bureau at the Foreign Office.
 From 1961 to 1963, he was Consul General in New York, where he was also President of the Society of Foreign Consules in 1962 and 1963.
-In the years from 1963 to 1972, he was successively Japanese Ambassador to Chile, Poland and South Korea., He retired in 1972, but remained active in several international research and cultural organizations.
+In the years from 1963 to 1972, he was successively Japanese Ambassador to Chile, Poland and South Korea.
+He retired in 1972, but remained active in several international research and cultural organizations.

 Nine months after his death in 1997, he was buried in a Catholic cemetery near Seoul.